 While Cole is a fantastic SAT coach and a great math tutor, his true passion lies with the personal statement.
 Twenty years after writing his own personal statement (which he thinks got him into Columbia), Cole still devotes the same energy and attention to detail to each and every essay that he works with.

-Cole and his wife (also a teacher) live in a sunny apartment near Lake Merritt where he hosts students and their parents.
-He prefers to work in person, especially for the first few sessions, but he also conferences with students through Skype and edits through Google Docs.
+Cole and his wife (also a teacher) live in a sunny Alameda Victorian where he hosts students and their parents.
+He prefers to work in person, especially for the first session, but he also conferences with students through Skype and edits through Google Docs.

 The initial meeting is spent discussing the essay prompt(s), the student's goals, and helping the student discover an impressive topic that he or she is passionate about.
 Every student has countless fantastic essay topics just waiting to be typed out!
 The key is to match the right topic and tone with the right school.
 Stanford and Berkeley, for example, are looking for different qualities in an applicant.